State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 The Maryland Income Tax

 Maryland effectively double bracket widths for married couples filing jointly - other states with this law include AL, AZ, CT, HI, ID, KS, LA, NE, and OR.
-There are -38 days left until Tax Day, on April 15th 2013.

 Compare the state income tax rates in Maryland with the income tax rates in